 Unmanned systems are making a big showing at the Farnborough air show here, but a highly anticipated announcement on advancing Franco-U.K. cooperation on unmanned aerial vehicles (UAVs) is looking unlikely.
 During a Franco-British summit held in February, U.K. Prime Minister David Cameron and then-French President Nicolas Sarkozy agreed to forge ahead with joint development of a medium-altitude, long-endurance (MALE) drone by 2020.
 While the accord singled out Paris-based Dassault ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Prospects Dim For Advancing Franco-U.K. UAVs At Farnborough".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Prospects Dim For Advancing Franco-U.K. UAVs At Farnborough".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.